Donald-K-Lee/Ardio/README.md

 This web app is currently still in progress, and has several bugs.

 Known errors
-- Entering a invalid URL will cause an error (As a temporaily fix, the website will refresh if this occurs)
 - At this moment, this web app only works for CTV, if you enter in a link from a source other then CTV, it may or may not work.
 It may also cause an error.

 Future Implementations: